Go to the Index

 r = x2 - 100p2 - q(20p + q)

-In case we would get a negative remainder, we would have to track back and redo with a smaller guess for q before we would be able to continue with the next pair of digits by bringin down the next two highest digits of the argument at the right of r and q now becoming the next p. — Notably, it is this need for a trial-and-error operation and some potential backtracking which is contributing to the image of this long form method of being rather some kind of dark art or alchemy than an enlightened, clean algorithm.
+In case we would get a negative remainder, we would have to track back and redo with a smaller guess for q before we would be able to continue with the next pair of digits by bringin down the next two highest digits of the argument at the right of r and q now becoming the next p. — Notably, it is this need for a trial-and-error operation and some potential backtracking which is contributing to the image of this long form method as rather being some kind of dark art or alchemy than an enlightened, clean algorithm.

 But see what's happening, when we do the same with binary numbers, with just a single case to be considered, namely q equalling 1: